JohnnytheShark/JohnnytheShark/README.md

 **`Automation | Efficiency | Productivity: Software Engineer`**

 As a seasoned Software Engineer hailing from the East Coast, I thrive on turning abstract ideas into tangible solutions.
 My journey begins with a blank canvas, where I meticulously plan, design, and architect software systems that address real-world challenges.
-If you’re looking for someone who can architect elegant solutions, debug with precision, and sprinkle a dash of creativity into every line of code, you’ve found your Software Engineer.
+If you’re looking for someone who can architect elegant solutions, debug with precision, work in an agile environment, and sprinkle a dash of creativity into every line of code, you’ve found your Software Engineer.
 Let’s build something remarkable together! 🚀

 ### Languages and Tools